Carlos Newton

-Carlos Newton (born August 17, 1976) is an Anguillian-born Canadian retired mixed martial artist.
+Carlos Newton (born August 17, 1976) is an Anguillia-born Canadian retired mixed martial artist (MMA).
 He is a former UFC Welterweight Champion and Pride FC Japan MMA Legend.
-Known as "The Ronin", he competed worldwide in the biggest MMA organizations including UFC, Pride FC, IFL, K-1, Shooto and most recently W-1.
+Known as "The Ronin", he competed worldwide in MMA organizations including UFC, Pride FC, IFL, K-1, Shooto and W-1.
 He is a 3rd Degree Brazilian Jiu-Jitsu Black Belt alongside his coach Terry Riggs under Renzo Gracie, at Warrior MMA in Newmarket, Ontario.
-Newton has always been considered a fan favourite and a "Submission Master" and has dubbed his personal fighting style — an amalgam of Brazilian Jiu-Jitsu, Judo, Wrestling, Karate, and Boxing — as "Dragon Ball Jiu-Jitsu" in tribute to Dragon Ball, a Japanese manga and anime franchise.
-As a testament to his worldwide popularity, Newton is one of only a few MMA athletes to ever be allowed to compete in the UFC and Pride FC at the same time.
-In Canada he is respected as a mixed martial arts pioneer, he was the first Canadian UFC Champion at UFC 31 (Welterweight) defeating Pat Miletich.
+Newton is known as a "Submission Master" and has dubbed his personal fighting style — an amalgam of Brazilian Jiu-Jitsu, Judo, Wrestling, Karate, Krav Maga, and Boxing — as "Dragon Ball Jiu-Jitsu" in tribute to Dragon Ball, a Japanese manga and anime franchise.
+Newton is one of only a few MMA athletes to compete in the UFC and Pride FC at the same time.
+In Canada he was the first Canadian UFC Champion at UFC 31 (Welterweight) defeating Pat Miletich.

 Early life

-Carlos Newton was born in Anguilla and moved to Canada at a young age.
-He attended Westview Centennial Secondary School in the Jane and Finch area of Toronto, Ontario.
+Carlos Newton was born in Anguilla and moved to Canada at the age of 8.
+He attended Westview Centennial Secondary School in the early 90s in the Jane and Finch area of Toronto, Ontario.
 Newton competed in numerous Jiu-Jitsu and BJJ competitions in Canada and across the world, starting under the legendary Tom Sharkey.
-Notably the prestigious Abu Dhabi Combat Club in Abu Dhabi, United Arab Emirates against Rodrigo Gracie of the legendary Gracie family.
+Notably, the prestigious Abu Dhabi Combat Club in Abu Dhabi, United Arab Emirates, against Rodrigo Gracie of the legendary Gracie family.
 Newton started his Jiu-Jitsu competing career out of the Samurai Club in Toronto.
-Shortly after, in 1996, Terry Riggs founded Warrior Mixed Martial Arts in Newmarket, Ontario, which was Canada's first official MMA Academy; Newton followed his long time training partner and made it his home.
+Shortly after, in 1996, Terry Riggs founded Warrior Mixed Martial Arts in Newmarket, Ontario, which was Canada's first official MMA Academy; Newton followed his long-time training partner and made it his home.
 Out of Warrior MMA, Newton's career flourished under the coaching of Terry Riggs and Everton McEwan.
 Newton, a Toronto York University student, did his study on geriatric medicine, having done research at Baycrest Hospital, one of the world leaders in geriatric care.

 Mixed martial arts career

-Newton's professional mixed martial arts career began at the early age of 19, as the youngest no-holds-barred extreme fighter ever.
-His first match was one of the most memorable "David vs Goliath" NHB fights in history, with Newton giving up over 100 lbs to a much larger Jean Rivière on the Extreme Fighting 2 card in April 1996.
+Early career

+Newton's professional mixed martial arts career began at age of 19 in 1996.
+His first professional fight took place in April 1996 at the Kahnawake reservation near Montreal, where he faced Jean Rivière, who was at least 75 lbs heavier.
 After dominating much of the fight, it ended with a submission loss due to sheer exhaustion for Newton, however, the spectacle of the brave smaller fighter launched his career.
 Newton competed in the world's top mixed martial arts organizations such as Shooto, K-1 and Pride Fighting Championships in Japan, UFC in America and W-1 in Canada.